Skip to main content

 The Circular Economy Outlook project is coordinated by the non-profit organization Cradlenet and carried out jointly by RISE and Cradlenet.
 In the Swedish study, the strategic innovation program Re:source contributed.
 In the Nordic study, contributions came from the Danish Technological Institute (DTI), the Norwegian Research Centre (NORCE), and the Technical Research Centre of Finland (VTT).
 The project has been funded by donations and time from organizations such as Sirk Norge (Avfall Norge), Avfall Sweden (Swedish Waste Management), Foxway, Helsinki Circular Valley, Håll Sverige Rent, Industriens Fond, Nordic Circular Hotspot, Nordic Innovation, Ragn-Sells, RE:Source, Skanska Sweden, Södra Skogsägarna, Teknikföretagen (Technology Industries of Sweden), Återvinningsindustrierna (Recycling Industries of Sweden), as well as Cradlenet’s and RISE’s own time.

-Circular Economy Outlook 2024 SWEDEN (full report)
+Circular Economy Outlook 2024 (full reports)

 Summary